 Microsoft has agreed to allow Windows 7 customers to downgrade not just to Vista but also to XP.
 The software firm confirmed it had planned downgrade rights for XP when Windows 7 shipped, which is expected later this year.
-"Microsoft will be offering an n-2 downgrade option with Windows 7 to help customers plan their migrations …
+"Microsoft will be offering an n-2 downgrade option with Windows 7 to help customers plan their …

 "Our volume-license customers can always downgrade to any previous version of Windows"

 Does that mean that if I buy enough licenses, I can downgrade all the way Windows 3.1?

 The instructions said...

 "Install Windows 98 or better..."
 I installed GNU/Linux